-This report summarizes findings from program evaluations conducted by ICRW from 2009 – 2013 at six factory sites where P.A.C.E. is implemented – two in India and one each in Cambodia, Vietnam, Bangladesh and China.
+This report summarizes findings from program evaluations conducted by ICRW from 2009 – 2013 at six factory sites where P.A.C.E. was being implemented – two in India and one each in Cambodia, Vietnam, Bangladesh and China.

-Research findings from these robust, multi-country evaluations demonstrate that P.A.C.E. is an effective, sustainable and scalable model that yields high returns for women, their families and the businesses where they work.
+Research findings from these robust, multi-country evaluations demonstrated that P.A.C.E. is an effective, sustainable and scalable model that yields high returns for women, their families and the businesses where they work.